In Russia, recovery of damages is a universal remedy available for a wronged party.

 1 Yaroslav Klimov is a partner and Ekaterina Merkulova is a senior associate at Norton Rose Fulbright (Central Europe) LLP.

 2 There are two branches of civil courts in Russia: state arbitrazh (commercial) courts, primarily dealing with commercial disputes between legal entities, corporate and bankruptcy disputes, and courts of general jurisdiction, primarily dealing with non-commercial disputes between individuals.
-The Supreme Arbitrazh (Commercial) Court was the highest court for state arbitrazh (commercial) courts in Russia until 6 August 2014.
-Since 6 August 2014 the Supreme Court of the Russian Federation is the highest court for both state arbitrazh (commercial) courts and courts of general jurisdiction.
+The Supreme Arbitrazh (Commercial) Court was the highest court for state arbitrazh (commercial) courts in Russia until it became defunct on 6 August 2014 with its functions transferred to the Supreme Court of the Russian Federation, which has since been the highest court for both state arbitrazh (commercial) courts and courts of general jurisdiction.

 4 The Civil Procedural Code of the Russian Federation establishes procedural rules for courts of general jurisdiction.

-5 The Arbitrazh Code of the Russian Federation establishes procedural rules for state arbitrazh courts.
+5 The Arbitrazh Procedural Code of the Russian Federation establishes procedural rules for state arbitrazh (commercial) courts.